Graco FinishPro HVLP Sprayer Review – 9.5 ProContractor

 - Rugged all steel enclosure protects the turbine on the job and during transport

-- On-board gun and cup holder allows for easy transport and paint refills with less spills
+- On-board gun and cup holder allows for easy transport and paint refills with fewer spills

 - Separate utility toolbox built-in for needle storage